GSA/digitalgov.gov/content/posts/2014-05-19-sign-up-for-digitalgov-citizen-services-summit-friday-may-30.md

 ---
+url: /2014/05/19/sign-up-for-digitalgov-citizen-services-summit-friday-may-30/
 date: 2014-05-19 3:03:16 -0400
-title: 'Sign up For DigitalGov Citizen Services Summit, Friday, May 30'
+title: Sign up For DigitalGov Citizen Services Summit, Friday, May 30
 summary: 'We won&rsquo;t build the government of the 21st century by drawing within the lines.
 We don&amp;#8217;t have to tell you the hard work of building a digital government doesn&amp;#8217;t exist in a vacuum or a bubble.
 Show us social media without mobile, Web without data and user experience without APIs.
 You can&amp;#8217;t?
 That&amp;#8217;s right&mdash;in reality,'
-authors: [tmarcoullier, apiazza, jparcell, jherman, jonathan-rubin, rflagg]
+authors:
+  - tmarcoullier
+  - apiazza
+  - jparcell
+  - jherman
+  - jonathan-rubin
+  - rflagg
 categories:
   - API
   - Challenges